 Water discharges.
 The Federal Water Pollution Control Act, also known as the "Clean Water Act," and analogous state laws impose restrictions and strict controls with respect to the discharge of pollutants, including spills and leaks of oil, into federal and state waters.
 The discharge of pollutants into "waters of the United States" is prohibited, except in accordance with the terms of a permit issued by EPA or an analogous state agency.
 The term "waters of the United States" has been broadly defined to include certain inland water bodies, including certain wetlands and intermittent streams.
-On April 21, 2014, the EPA proposed a new definition of "waters of the United States" that, if finalized, would tend to broaden rather than narrow the scope of regulated waters.
-Federal and state regulatory agencies can impose administrative, civil and criminal penalties for non-compliance with discharge permits or other requirements of the Clean Water Act and analogous state laws and regulations.
+The EPA issued a final rule in May 2015 that attempts to clarify the federal jurisdictional reach over waters of the United States, but this rule has been stayed nationwide by the U.S. Sixth Circuit Court of Appeals as that appellate court and numerous district courts ponder lawsuits opposing implementation of the rule.
+In February 2017, President Trump issued an Executive Order directing the EPA Administrator to review the "waters of the United States" rule and to publish for notice and comment a proposed rule rescinding or revising the rule Federal and state regulatory agencies can impose administrative, civil and criminal penalties for non-compliance with discharge permits or other requirements of the Clean Water Act and analogous state laws and regulations.
 Spill prevention, control and countermeasure ("SPCC") plan requirements imposed under the Clean Water Act require appropriate containment berms and similar structures to help prevent the contamination of waters of the United States in the event of a hydrocarbon tank spill, rupture or leak.
 In addition, the Clean Water Act and analogous state laws required individual permits or coverage under general permits for discharges of storm water runoff from certain types of facilities.
-On April 7, 2015, EPA proposed technology-based pretreatment standards under the Clean Water Act for discharges of effluent from unconventional oil and gas extraction facilities to publicly owned treatment works ("POTWs").
+In June 2016, the EPA issued a final rule implementing wastewater pretreatment standards that prohibit onshore unconventional oil and gas extraction facilities from sending wastewater to publicly owned treatment works ("POTWs").
+This restriction of disposal options for hydraulic fracturing waste and other changes to Clean Water Act requirements may result in increased costs to Enduro.
 The Oil Pollution Act of 1990, as amended, or OPA, amends the Clean Water Act and establishes strict liability and natural resource damages liability for unauthorized discharges of oil into waters of the United States.
-OPA requires owners or operators of certain onshore facilities to prepare Facility Response Plans for responding to a wors
+OPA requires owners or operators of certain onshore facilities to prepare Facility Response Plans for responding to a worst case discharge of oil into waters of the United States.